 Initial Deposit Requirement and Refund

-After 12 billing cycles, Bank of America may automatically review your account and determine whether you qualify to have your deposit returned.
+Bank of America® periodically reviews your account and determine whether you qualify to have your deposit returned.
 If approved, the bank refunds your deposit and allows you to continue using your card as before.

 Credit Limits and Limit Increases